A Learning-Augmented Overlay Network: Experimental Evaluation

-\paragraph*{Results} In Figure \ref{fig:result-consistency} we evaluate the consistency of \laslin in scenarios where the demand follows the Zipfian distribution, with varying parameter $\zeta\in [1.1,2]$, and where the prediction advice is perfect (i.e., there is zero noise in the demand matrix).
-We compare the total communication cost (as defined in (\ref{def:cost})) of \laslin to that of the static optimum \sln and the demand-oblivious \sln (\uniform) baselines.
-We can see that, in contrast to the demand-oblivious \sln, \laslin obtains close-to-optimum total communication cost in all workloads, regardless of their spatial locality, i.e., \laslin is consistent.
+\paragraph*{Results.} In Figures \ref{fig:result-pareto-consistency} and \ref{fig:result-pfabric-consistency}, we evaluate the consistency of \laslin under Pareto-distributed demand with variable shape parameter ($\alpha\in[0.2,2.0]$), assuming perfect prediction advice ($\eta=0$).
+We compare the (average) total communication cost of \laslin (bLaslin) against three baselines: the bounded static optimum (bOPT), the unbounded static optimum (uOPT), and the demand-oblivious discrete \sln (Sln).
+The results demonstrate that, unlike the demand-oblivious baseline, \laslin achieves a total communication cost close to the optimum across all simulated workloads, regardless of spatial locality ($\alpha$).
+This empirically confirms that \laslin is consistent.

+Notably, \laslin, despite being projected onto the bOPT structure (bLaslin), i.e., using the solution of bOPT as its \textit{input prediction}, actually achieves better communication cost than bOPT, even in noiseless scenarios (Fig. \ref{fig:result-pareto-consistency}).
+This performance gain is enabled by the slight increase in the network's average and maximum degrees, as shown in Figures \ref{fig:result-pareto-vertex-cdf} and \ref{fig:result-pfabric-vertex-cdf}.
+This behavior has been expected, since bLaslin effectively breaks height ties, inherent in the bOPT solution.
+By adding a small random remainder to the predicted heights, nodes that have previously shared the same rank (height) become differentiated, generating additional (\sln) shortcut links that further reduce routing cost.

-In Figure \ref{fig:result-robustness} we evaluate the robustness of \laslin in scenarios with increasing demand noise (x-axis).
-We compare the total cost of \laslin to that of the static optimum \sln, the demand-oblivious (\uniform) \sln, and the \sln baselines.
-We can observe that the \sln performs increasingly worse (has higher cost) the greater the amount of change (noise) in the input demand matrix. \laslin, on the other hand, achieves consistently lower communication cost (than the former), regardless of the type of noise and regardless of the prediction fault probability, i.e., \laslin is robust relative to both type and magnitude of prediction errors.
+In Figure \ref{fig:algs-stale-costs}, we evaluate the smoothness of \laslin against increasing levels of stale noise.
+Both uOPT and bOPT are significantly impacted by the intensity of the stale noise (increasing $\eta$ on the x-axis), especially for lower $\alpha$ values, where the workload is more skewed.
+In contrast, bLaslin consistently achieves lower communication cost than its input prediction (bOPT).
+This demonstrates that \laslin remains robust relative to both the type and magnitude of input prediction errors.

+Additionally, we observe that, as $\alpha$ increases, approaching a uniform demand distribution, the performance of the optimum \sln converges to that of the discrete demand-oblivious \sln.

+The strongest advantage of \laslin is observed in the presence of adversarial noise (Figures \ref{fig:algs-adversarial-costs} and \ref{fig:algs-pfab-adversarial-costs}(b,c,d), note that the y-axis of these plots is shown in the log scale).
+By simply projecting the \laslin mechanism onto the predicted node heights, we successfully mitigate the disruption that could be caused by adversarial agents.
+We observe that while both uOPT and bOPT degrade progressively as noise intensity increases, eventually underperforming even the demand-oblivious discrete \sln baseline, bLaslin consistently achieves lower communication costs than both its reference prediction (bOPT) and the lower bound baseline (uOPT).